vanillartwork/raylink/README.md

 # English

-RayLink is a script for one-click deployment of a personal Xray VPN node on a Linux server.
+RayLink is a modular installer and CLI for deploying and maintaining personal Xray-based proxy nodes on Linux servers.

 The installer installs Xray, creates a systemd service, generates persistent VLESS Reality credentials, optionally publishes subscription files through nginx, runs a local Reality self-test before printing the client import information, and can install a lightweight periodic health check timer.